EkaanshArora/Agora-RN-Broadcast-Quickstart/README.md

 * Download and extract the zip file from the master branch.
 * Run npm install or use yarn to install the app dependencies in the unzipped directory.
-* Navigate to `./components/Video.js` and edit line 18 to enter your App ID that we generated as `AppID: 'YourAppIDGoesHere'`
+* Navigate to `./src/App.tsx` and edit line 13 to enter your App ID that we generated.
-* Open a terminal and execute `react-native link react-native-agora`.
 * Connect your device and run `react-native run-android` / `react-native run-ios` to start the app.

 The app uses `channel-x` as the channel name.